Banks warn share tax hike threatens Paris' post-Brexit appeal

 "This is a bad message and it is the opportunity for Paris Europlace to point out the strategic issues," Arnaud de Bresson, chief executive, told Reuters.

-First proposed by the conservative government of ex-president Nicolas Sarkozy, the share tax was modeled on Britain's stamp duty, which puts a 0.5 percent levy on stock purchases.
+First proposed by the conservative government of ex-president Nicolas Sarkozy, the share tax was modelled on Britain's stamp duty, which puts a 0.5 percent levy on stock purchases.

-It applies to share purchases on companies with a capitalization of more than 1 billion euros.

-(Reporting by Maya Nikolaeva, Julien Ponthus and Jean-Baptiste Vey; Editing by Leigh Thomas and Alison Williams/Richard Balmforth)
+It applies to share purchases on companies with a capitalisation of more than 1 billion euros. ($1 = 0.9181 euros) (Reporting by Maya Nikolaeva, Julien Ponthus and Jean-Baptiste Vey; Editing by Leigh Thomas and Alison Williams)